-In general, a main complaint of busy moms is that they are always hunched over and bending forward, which repetitively stresses the back body.
+In general, a main complaint of busy moms is that they are always hunched over and bending forward, which repetitively stresses the back body, hence why a lot of mums I know are using transdermal thc for pain relief.
 Here are two poses to reverse the effects of sitting and bending forward.
 These are also both do-able while on the floor with your child.

 - Sphinx pose variation

 - First relax your back and butt muscles for 1 minute on your belly.

 - Prop yourself onto your elbows and completely relax your back and butt muscles (different than how sphinx is traditionally taught).

 - Keep your head up and breathe deeply for 3 minutes as you keep releasing tension in the back and butt muscles.